victorsouza89/cosim_edf/README.md

 ## Cosim with FMPy

-To facilitate the use of the FMPy library, a class called FMU is constructed and available in the file fmu_handle.py for the implementation of co-simulation with FMPy.
+To facilitate the use of the FMPy library, a class called FMU is constructed and available in the file `fmu_handle.py` for the implementation of co-simulation with FMPy.

 The FMU class has five main methods:

-__init__: This method is called when an FMU object is created.
+- `__init__`: This method is called when an FMU object is created.
 It takes as input the filename of an FMU, a list of inputs, and a list of outputs.
-The method reads the model description, collects value references for inputs and outputs, extracts the FMU, and uses the FMU2Slave function to place it in the context of FMPy.
+The method reads the model description, collects value references for inputs and outputs, extracts the FMU, and uses the `FMU2Slave` function to place it in the context of FMPy.

-initialize: This method initializes the FMU for simulation.
+- `initialize`: This method initializes the FMU for simulation.
 It instantiates the FMU, configures simulation parameters, and puts it in initialization mode.

-setInputs: This method sets input values for the FMU.
+- `setInputs`: This method sets input values for the FMU.

-getOutputs: This method returns the values of defined outputs for the FMU.
+- `getOutputs`: This method returns the values of defined outputs for the FMU.

-doStep: This method performs a simulation step for the FMU with the current time and specified step size.
+- `doStep`: This method performs a simulation step for the FMU with the current time and specified step size.
 It retrieves output values and stores input and output values.

-The FMU class also has a terminate method to end the simulation and release used resources.
+The FMU class also has a `terminate` method to end the simulation and release used resources.

 To test the functionality and demonstrate the use of the created class, an example has been developed, the function `simulate_controlled_plant()`, available in the file `example_cosim.py`.